Select a team member to learn more!

 Executive Director & CEO

 Brandon is the Executive Director & CEO of the Auburn Cord Duesenberg Automobile Museum, and is the fifth Executive Director in its 45-year history.
 Anderson received his B.F.A. in Historic Preservation & Architectural History from the Savannah College of Art & Design in Savannah, Georgia.
 He earned his Master’s Degree in Museum Studies from the University of Oklahoma.
 His professional resume includes working at The History Museum in South Bend, Indiana; Tryon Palace Historic Sites & Gardens in New Bern, North Carolina; The Thomas Edison & Henry Ford Winter Estates in Fort Myers, Florida; and the Telfair Museum of Art in Savannah, Georgia.
 Brandon states that, “Museums are my life and my love.
 This is all I’ll ever do professionally.”
-Brandon is an avid museum supporter, serving as a peer reviewer for the American Alliance of Museums (AAM), serving on the Board of the Historic Houses & Sites Committee of AAM, peer reviewer for the National Endowment for the Humanities, National Endowment for the Arts, and the Institute of Museum and Library Services.
-He also serves the community by being on the Boards of the DeKalb County Visitors Bureau and the Auburn Cord Duesenberg Festival.
+Brandon is an avid museum supporter, serving as a peer reviewer for the American Alliance of Museums (AAM), serving on the Board of the Historic Houses & Sites Network of AAM, peer reviewer for the National Endowment for the Humanities, National Endowment for the Arts, and the Institute of Museum and Library Services.
+He also serves on the Board of the National Association of Automobile Museums and works with the community by being on the Boards of the DeKalb County Visitors Bureau and the Auburn Cord Duesenberg Festival.

 Heather earned her bachelor degree from Purdue University with a double major in Accounting & Business Management and a concentration in Finance.
 She joined the museum in January 2018 with an accounting background in tax, distribution, and manufacturing.
 She loves spending time with family & friends, traveling abroad with her husband, playing tennis, cooking, and flower gardening.
 As an Auburn native, Heather enjoys and appreciates the opportunity to work for this National Historic Landmark and witness its continued success within the local community and nationwide.